Tochemey/olric/README.md

 This is forked version of the [main repository](https://github.com/tochemey/olric) with few bug fixes, refactoring, and it is only handles the embedded version.
 Please use the original repo for any bugs or related questions.

-## Modifications from original library
+## Modifications from the original library

 * Support only embedded mode even though the majority of the code to run client/server is still there except the runner code.
 * Remove Client/Server mode